Holly Lucille, ND, RN

 When an electron loses its partner, it frantically searches for a new one (like any good serial monogamist after a breakup).
 And in its search for a new mate, it sets off a chain reaction by stealing an electron from the nearest stable atom or molecule (a group of two or more atoms).
 Good news for bachelor number one, but bad news for bachelor number two, which now starts its own frantic search for a new electron.

 These atoms and molecules that are missing an electron are called free radicals.
 And as they maraud through the body causing breakup after breakup, they can do some serious damage.

-This loss of electrons is completely normal biological process.
+This loss of electrons is actually a completely normal biological process.
 It can happen during metabolism or as part of an appropriate immune response.
-And under normal circumstances, the body can the effects of these free radicals with antioxidants.
+And under normal circumstances, the body can actually neutralize the effects of these free radicals with antioxidants.
 Antioxidants basically show up like a chaperone at a dance and tell all those desperate bachelors to pack it up and go home.
 (Really, they offer up one of their own electrons, putting electron-stealing chain reactions to an end.)